dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 3/03 Clickthru-AIXvsi.md

     **Click through demonstration:** <a href="https://ibm.github.io/SalesEnablement-PowerVS-L3/includes/Provision-AIXVM/index.html" target ="_blank">Create an IBM Power Virtual Server Instance</a>

+    !!! tip "Tips for maximizing the click through experience"

+        Follow this click through guide to complete the demonstration.
+In case of uncertainty regarding the next click, clicking anywhere on the screen will prompt a green highlight box to indicate the next clickable area. **For optimal performance, adjust the browser’s zoom percentage to ensure the entire demonstration screen fits within the viewable area.**

 2. Click **{{powerVS.serviceInstanceName}}** in the **Workspaces** table.
 3. Click **View virtual servers**.
 4. Click **Create instance +**.